WHAT YOU CAN EXPECT FROM US!

 - Greater Pittsburgh Dalmatian Club Membership (One Year)

-We raise our pups in our home with enriched protocol called Puppy Culture so that they will be ready for anything that they encounter.
-Part of this is allowing for positive experiences to happen with us, and continued with you, that will shape their behavior when they are adults.
+We raise our pups in our home with enriched protocol called Puppy Culture, so that they will be ready for anything that they encounter.
+We also use protocol called Avidog A-to-Z, which incorporates other aspects of raising a litter as well.
+Part of these protocols is allowing for positive experiences to happen with us, and continued with you, that will shape their behavior when they are adults.
 Our puppies stay with us until they are 8-9 weeks old, depending on when their families are available to pick them up!
-Not only is that state law, but we also believe that they need to stay with us to develop learned behaviors from their mother and the rest of our pack.
+Not only is that Pennsylvania state law, but we also believe that they need to stay with us to develop learned behaviors from their mother and the rest of our pack.

-Our puppies have A LOT of drive!
+Our puppies are very active!
 Lets face it, Dalmatians are bred to trot 20-25 miles a day, how could they not have drive!
 Whether that be a prey drive or drive to compete in obedience, dock diving, DCA road trials or sent work, they are ready for whatever you have planned for them next!
 I always say they they need to have a job because they are very intelligent dogs.
 It doesn’t matter if that job is to do some Coursing Ability Test Trials or show off their tricks at a party, but they will be ready when you are!

 We do not ship our puppies, so you would have to drive or fly in and take the puppy back in the cabin with you, if you are not within driving distance.